lexrm/FR24-feed/Readme.txt

 1. Connection to the RESTful server of flightradar24.com (this connection provides constant online access to FR24 database).

-2. Displaying that data on the web browser (HTML5) (this done by fetching this data from recieved JSON file).
+2. Displaying data on a web browser (HTML5)
+     (this is done by fetching this data from recieved JSON file).

-3. Error and messages handle (deferred and promise implementation).
+3. Error and messages handling (deferred and promise implementation).

 4. Repetition of steps 1-3
      (the above processes executed under the hood - providing the property of smooth data changing: